-- Strategic initiative Support a long-term approach to significant facility upgrades and improvements. - Policy Not applicable.
+Strategic initiative Support a long-term approach to significant facility upgrades and improvements.

 Should the contract not proceed, the risk to the City will be high as the City needs to repair and maintain city's assets to the standards required for public health and safety.